PhilippHeuer/rssdownloader/README.md

     url: https://example.com/my-feed
     # use item title as filename
     template: "{title}"
-    # rules that must match
+    # rules, if set items must match at least one rule
     rules:
       - type: regex
         value: ".*"
-    # exclude items that matched the rules above
+    # exclude, all items matching a rule will be excluded (always has precedence over rules)
     exclude:
       - type: regex
         value: "prefix.*"